-Aetna considers total body photography (TBP) and dermoscopy (also known as digital epiluminescence microscopy (DELM), epiluminescence microscopy [ELM], incidence light microscopy, skin videomicroscopy, melanomography, in-vivo cutaneous surface microscopy, dermatoscopy, and magnified oil immersion diascopy) medically necessary when used for evaluation of members with a history or close family history of any of the following conditions:
+Aetna considers total body photography (TBP) and dermoscopy (also known as total body imaging, digital epiluminescence microscopy (DELM), epiluminescence microscopy [ELM], incidence light microscopy, skin videomicroscopy, melanomography, in-vivo cutaneous surface microscopy, dermatoscopy, and magnified oil immersion diascopy) medically necessary when used for evaluation of members with a history or close family history of any of the following conditions:

 Repeat studies are not typically required more frequently than every 24 months.

 Aetna considers TBP and dermoscopy experimental and investigational for all other indications because their effectiveness for indications other than the ones listed above has not been established.

 Aetna considers computerized TBP systems (e.g., MelaFind, MoleMapCD, MoleMate, MoleSafe) experimental and investigational because they have not been shown to provide better health outcomes than conventional TBP.